navidrome/website/content/en/docs/usage/features/smart-playlists/index.md

 ### Visibility and Ownership

 - Visibility: To make a Smart Playlist accessible to all users, set it to 'public'.
-This is crucial if you want to use it in another `.nsp` file (with `inPlaylist` and `notInPlaylist`).
+When referencing a playlist from another `.nsp` file (with `inPlaylist` and `notInPlaylist`), the playlist must be accessible to the smart playlist's owner: owners can reference their own playlists (public or private), any user can reference public playlists, and admins can reference any playlist.
+See [Referencing Other Playlists](#referencing-other-playlists) for details.
 - Ownership: By default, Smart Playlists are owned by the first admin user.
 You can change the ownership in the Playlists view to allow other users to manage them.